-V40, V50, V60, V70 and V80+ events will be held at the Veteran National Championships in August 2021; there is no Championship event for Vet Open or Vet Team.
+V40, V50, V60, V70 and V80+ events are held at the USA Fencing National Championships; there is no Championship event for Vet Open or Vet Team.
 Veteran National Championships is the last tournament for selection for the World Veteran Championships at which national points are awarded.
 Athletes must be U.S. Citizen or Permanent Resident.

-Age eligibility for the separate age categories (V50, V60, V70, V80) is governed by the FIE rules for the Veteran World Championships.
+- Age eligibility for the separate age categories (V50, V60, and V70) is governed by the FIE rules for the Veteran World Championships.
 For each Veteran age group fencers must meet the birth years specified in Table 2.5.1.
 Athletes that have represented another country in the last 3 years at FIE level competitions (Senior/Junior) are not eligible to compete in a National Championship.

-Must meet eligibility requirements above
+Qualification - Must meet eligibility requirements above AND - Compete in the current season's division qualifying competition for Division II and/or Division III Championships OR - Compete in any Regional Open Circuit event during the current season OR - Compete in any NAC during the current season OR - Be on the Veteran Age Group national rolling point standings (NRPS) at the regular fee entry deadline OR - Be on the Veteran Combine regional point standings at the regular fee entry deadline Seeding and Format